mi6/ic-ui-kit/packages/angular-community-supported/README.md

 The native component wrappers have been created as this will allow Angular developers a better way to interface with the UI Kit however and so this is the recommended approach.
-A list of the benefits of using the native components can be found [on Stencil's docs](https://stenciljs.com/docs/angular), but to summarise here: Trying to use non-angular components creates some minor friction or pain points that an app developer will need to deal with; by using these wrapped components that's no longer a concern.
+A list of the benefits of using the native components can be found [on Stencil's docs](https://stenciljs.com/docs/angular), but to summarise here: Trying to use non-Angular components creates some minor friction or pain points that an app developer will need to deal with; by using these wrapped components that's no longer a concern.

 If you would prefer to use the vanilla web components instead you can do so by following the [Getting Started guide](https://design.sis.gov.uk/get-started/development/install-components/angular/) for vanilla components here and also including `CUSTOM_ELEMENTS_SCHEMA` in the `schemas` key of either the
 Module or the Component declaration of any components that use the ICDS components.